Have You Wondered About a 30-Day Fitness Challenge?

 In this episode of Flipping 50 TV, I share the good, the bad, and the unfit truth about 30-day fitness challenges.

-Marcia writes she’s had this question for a long time, “What is the efficacy of all those 30 day challenges, for example 30 days of planks, or 30 days of squats, or 30 days of push ups?
+Marcia writes about a question she’s had for a long time, “What is the efficacy of all those 30 day challenges, for example 30 days of planks, or 30 days of squats, or 30 days of push ups?

-Whether it’s body weight squats or push ups if you reach fatigue… which is required for positive change to happen, the muscles breakdown, and they need repair in order to increase fitness.
+Whether it’s body weight squats or push ups, if you reach fatigue, which is required for positive change to happen, the muscles break down, and need repair in order to increase fitness.